Are you looking for a pathway to a new career?

 Delivery Location: Aurora Campus, Inuvik, Thebacha Campus, Fort Smith, and Yellowknife North Slave Campus.

 The University and Access Program (UCAP) is under the broader umbrella of the Aurora College School of Development Studies.
-The UCAP Program provides a combination of prerequisite and college preparation courses to enable students to enter the following Aurora College post-secondary programs: Early Learning and Child Care, Practical Nurse, Bachelor of Science in Nursing, Business Administration, Environment and Natural Resources, and Trades and Apprenticeship.
-The UCAP prepares students to take the Category 2 and 3 Trades Entrance Exams to enter the following Apprenticeship Programs: Plumber/Gasfitter, Oil Heat Systems Technician, Electrician, and Heavy Equipment Technician.
+UCAP provides a combination of prerequisite and college preparation courses to enable students to enter the following Aurora College post-secondary programs: Nursing, Business Administration, Environment and Natural Resources Technology.

 Due to the extensive range of courses available, the course offerings will vary at each Aurora College campus location.
 The courses for every Aurora College Career Pathway may not be available at each campus.
-Participants mainly enroll in the program to meet prerequisite entry requirements for Aurora College certificate, diploma, degree or trade programs.
-Students may enroll in this program on a full-time or part-time basis through either classroom or distance delivery.
+Participants mainly enroll in the program to meet prerequisite entry requirements for Aurora College diploma or degree programs.
+Students may enroll in this program on a full-time basis through classroom and/or distance delivery.